Lewis Capaldi

 Lewis Marc Capaldi (born 7 October 1996) is a Scottish singer-songwriter and musician.
+In March 2019, his single "Someone You Loved" (2018) topped the UK Singles Chart where it remained for seven weeks, and in November 2019, it reached number one on the US Billboard Hot 100; it was nominated at the 62nd Annual Grammy Awards for Song of the Year and won the 2020 Brit Award for Song of the Year.
+"Someone You Loved" was the bestselling single of 2019 in the UK.
 He was nominated for the Critics' Choice Award at the 2019 Brit Awards.
-In March 2019, his single "Someone You Loved" topped the UK Singles Chart where it remained for seven weeks, and in November 2019, it reached number one on the US Billboard Hot 100; it was nominated at the 62nd Annual Grammy Awards for Song of the Year and won the 2020 Brit Award for Song of the Year.
 Capaldi also won the 2020 Brit Award for Best New Artist.
+In May 2020, it was announced that Capaldi's song "Someone You Loved" had become the longest-running top 10 UK single of all time by a British artist.

 On 17 May 2019, he released his debut album, Divinely Uninspired to a Hellish Extent, which remained at the top of the UK Albums Chart for six weeks.
-It later went on to become the best selling album of 2019 and 2020 in the UK, and "Someone You Loved" was the best selling single of 2019 in the UK.
-In May 2020, it was announced that Capaldi's song "Someone You Loved" had become the longest-running top 10 UK single of all time by a British artist.
+It later went on to become the best-selling album of 2019 and 2020 in the UK.
+His second album Broken by Desire to Be Heavenly Sent (2023) was supported by the lead single "Forget Me", released in 2022.

 Early life

-Capaldi was born in Glasgow, Scotland, and lived there until he was 4 years old before the family moved to Bathgate in West Lothian.
-Capaldi is of Scottish, Irish and Italian ancestry.
+Lewis Marc Capaldi was born on 7 October 1996, in Glasgow, the largest city in Scotland, and lived there until he was four years old when his family moved to East Whitburn in West Lothian.
+Capaldi is of Scottish, Irish, and Italian ancestry.
 He is the youngest of four children.
-His birth came as a surprise to his family after his father underwent a vasectomy.
-Capaldi's passion for performing started after he sang on stage at the age of 4 on a family trip in France.
+His mother becoming pregnant with Lewis came as a surprise to his family, being called a sort of "immaculate conception", because his father had had a vasectomy.
+Capaldi's passion for performing started after he sang on stage at the age of four on a family trip in France.
 He learned how to play guitar when he was nine.
-Soon, he began writing songs, and playing gigs by sneaking into pubs with the help of his eldest brother.
+Soon, he began writing songs and playing gigs by sneaking into pubs with the help of his eldest brother.

 Career

 2014–2016: Beginnings

 In 2014 Capaldi took part in a three-date tour as part of the Hit the Road project run by The Scottish Music Centre.
-He played in Dumfries, Edinburgh and Fort William alongside Jacob and Rory Green and Zoë Bestel.
+He played in Dumfries, Edinburgh, and Fort William alongside Jacob, Rory Green, and Zoë Bestel.
 When he was 18, his manager Ryan Walter discovered him by an iPhone recording that was recorded in his bedroom and had uploaded to his SoundCloud account.
 The day after first contacting Capaldi, Walter flew from America to Britain to hear Capaldi play live.
 In 2016, Capaldi graduated with an HND in Music from New College Lanarkshire, Motherwell.